 Got Hired?
 Required Steps to Take Before Joining Your Next Ship!

+You did your research, wrote a great resume, sweat through all the interviews and finally, a job offer was extended to you.
+Congratulations!
+You are halfway there.
 The requirements to work on a cruise ship can differ from the requirements to work on a land job.
 Working on a cruise ship requires a lot more pre-employment paperwork than a regular job on land.

 - Pre-employment Medical evaluation (PEME)